redwoodjs/redwood/docs/versioned_docs/version-2.1/intro-to-servers.md

 ### Public/Private Keypairs

 You may already have a public/private keypair!
 Check in `~/.ssh` and look for two files with the same name before the extension, one with `.pub` on the end (`id_rsa` and `id_rsa.pub`, for example).
-If you don't remember actually putting these files in the directory, then they were probably generated by a program like `ssh-keygen`, and ssh is already using them!
+If you don't remember actually putting these files in the directory, then they were probably generated by a program like `ssh-keygen`, and SSH is already using them!

 To see which of your keys SSH is already aware of, you can run this command to list them: